mannkind/thenullpointer.net/content/homeautomation.md

 +++

-This document is a work-in-progress.
-It might not be complete nor accurate.
+This document is a work-in-progress; it will never be complete nor accurate.

 My Home Lab journey started back in 2009 with a ReadyNAS; my Home Automation journey started in 2013 with Arduino Nanos.
 I have lots of experience, but will never consider myself an expert.
 There is always something to learn about!

-## Hardware, Architecture, & Operating System
+## Bits and Bobs

 ### Networking